12 Ways to Break Through Weight Loss Plateau: Remarkable Tips and Strateg

 Alcohol sabotages your weight loss journey as one alcoholic drink (12 oz beer, 4 oz wine, or 1.5 oz hard liquor) contains only 100 calories and does not offer additional nutritional value.
 So you may drink more than one drink at a sitting.
 Moreover, alcohol loosens inhibitions, leading you towards poor food choices or overeating.
 So avoid alcohol and improve your overall health.

-Food rich in fiber (especially soluble fiber) helps you break through the weight loss plateau.
-Soluble fiber slows your digestion process and nutrient absorption in the small intestine, giving you a feeling of fullness, reducing weight, and improving health.
-So consume fiber-rich foods, including:
+Food rich in fibre (especially soluble fibre) helps you break through the weight loss plateau.
+Soluble fibre slows digestion and nutrient absorption in the small intestine, giving you a feeling of fullness, helping you lose weight, and improving your health.
+So consume fibre-rich foods, including:

 Drink Tea, Coffee, or Water

-Although sugary beverages let you gain weight, some beverages like water, tea, and coffee reverse your weight loss plateau.
-Water boosts metabolism and helps you reduce food intakes.
-Coffee and tea, particularly green tea contains antioxidants which include EGCG (epigallocatechin gallate), enhancing fat-burning effects and promoting weight loss.
+Although sugary beverages can make you gain weight, beverages like water, tea, and coffee can reverse a weight-loss plateau.
+Water boosts metabolism and helps you reduce food intake.
+Coffee and tea, particularly green tea, contain antioxidants, including EGCG (epigallocatechin gallate), which enhance fat-burning effects and promote weight loss.

 Be Patient and Persistent

-It can be disheartening when you do not seem to be losing weight, but the fact is weight loss plateaus are quite common.
+It can be disheartening when you are not losing weight, but the fact is that weight loss plateaus are pretty standard.
 Stay kind to your body and make healthy choices.
-Losing weight in the right and sustainable manner is a long process and conquering the barriers of the plateau needs consistency.
+Losing weight in a proper, sustainable manner is a long process, and overcoming the barriers of a plateau requires consistency.

 Do Not Only Follow the Scale